itsultracheese/rl_course/README.md

 ## 🎯 Goal
 Train an autonomous agent to:
 ✅ Find a free parking spot as quickly as possible.
-🚫 Avoid obstacles and occupied parking spots.
 ⚡ Learn an **optimal policy** through reinforcement learning.

 ---